Pa Ŵr yw'r Porthor?: Sources and analogues

-Pa gur has often been compared to the tale of Culhwch and Olwen.
+Pa Ŵr has often been compared to the tale of Culhwch and Olwen.
 One general similarity lies in the use both works make of allusion to a string of stories featuring Arthur and his men, but there is also a more specific one.
-In Pa gur the gatekeeper Glewlwyd Gafaelfawr questions Arthur's right to be admitted; in Culhwch and Olwen, where he is Arthur's gatekeeper, he similarly demands to know Culhwch's qualifications to be let in, and later in the tale the giant Wrnach Gawr's gatekeeper admits Cai after questioning him.
-There is no agreement as to the relationship between these three episodes, but it is possible that the author of Culhwch was burlesquing Pa gur.
+In Pa Ŵr the gatekeeper Glewlwyd Gafaelfawr questions Arthur's right to be admitted; in Culhwch and Olwen, where he is Arthur's gatekeeper, he similarly demands to know Culhwch's qualifications to be let in, and later in the tale the giant Wrnach Gawr's gatekeeper admits Cai after questioning him.
+There is no agreement as to the relationship between these three episodes, but it is possible that the author of Culhwch was burlesquing Pa Ŵr.
 Alternatively, both authors may simply be drawing on the same early Arthurian traditions.
 There are somewhat similar episodes elsewhere in medieval literature: in the Cambro-Latin Historia Brittonum, in the Irish tale of the Second Battle of Moytura, in the late-medieval English ballad "King Arthur and King Cornwall", and possibly even in the famous 12th-century Arthurian carvings in Modena Cathedral.
 But, as Patrick Sims-Williams notes, "such exchanges with recalcitrant porters were commonplace…in real life, too, no doubt".

 Cath Palug, or the cat of Palug, with whom Cai fought, also appears in the Welsh Triads.
 Wildcats figure in later French Arthurian romances, under the name C(h)apalu in an oral tradition reported by the 14th-century Scottish chronicler John of Fordun, where they fight Caius; and in an anonymous 15th-century English story, which tells us that Arthur vanquished some wildcats by tricking them into attacking their own reflections in his glass shield.
-This last stratagem doubtless explains why Cai's shield was polished when fighting the cat of Palug in Pa gur.
+This last stratagem doubtless explains why Cai's shield was polished when fighting the cat of Palug in Pa Ŵr.